E-Visit

 Build E-Visit experience by optimizing exclusion criteria to obtain informative answers from users.

-Rapid Assessment
+Rapid Assesment

 Reduce the actual and perceived wait times for patients to find out if they can participate in or be excluded from the E-Visit.

-Journey Streamlining
+Streamline Journey

 Develop a streamlined flow for essential data collection to optimize patient information throughout the E-Visit process while integrating tools to improve their experience.